MediaSavvy/MediaSavvy_Wiki/Wiki/UnsafeSites.md

 - **VSTorrent:**  Caught with malware

-- **uTorrent:** Considered adware, pre-adware versions exist, but its best to use open source clients
+- **uTorrent:** Considered adware, pre-adware versions exist, but its best to use open-source clients

 - **BitTorrent / BitComet:**  Adware